Andy Hessenthaler: Gillingham

-Player-management

 Immediately after guiding Gillingham to promotion, Peter Taylor left to manage Leicester City, and Hessenthaler was appointed player-manager.
 In his first season in charge, he guided the club to a thirteenth-place finish while continuing to play regularly.
 A serious leg injury sustained in an FA Cup match against AFC Bournemouth in January 2001 kept him out for the remainder of the season but did not prevent him being selected for the Football League's Team of the Season.
 Despite many of the club's rivals having greater budgets available with which to sign and pay players, the team finished the 2001–02 season in twelfth place and the following season in eleventh place in the First Division, Gillingham's best ever finish in over seventy seasons in the Football League.
 During the 2003–04 season, however, the Gills' fortunes declined, and the team only avoided relegation on goal difference after holding Stoke City to a draw in the last match of the season.
 As the team continued to struggle at the start of the following season, club owner Paul Scally reiterated his confidence in Hessenthaler but brought in former Swindon Town and Wycombe Wanderers manager John Gorman to assist him.
 The following month, with no significant improvement in the team's fortunes, Hessenthaler tendered his resignation.

 He remained at the club as a player but was rarely selected for the team, and in January 2005, he went on loan to Hull City, where he was reunited once again with Peter Taylor.
 He made ten appearances for Hull, who gained promotion to the Football League Championship (the new name for what had previously been called the First Division), while Gillingham were relegated from the same division.
 He returned to the Gillingham team at the start of the 2005–06 season and made a further 17 appearances, the final one in a 3–0 home win against Port Vale on 10 December 2005.
-At forty years and four months of age, he was the oldest player ever to represent the club.
+At forty years and four months of age, he set a new record as the oldest player ever to represent the club.
 He rounded out his Gillingham career by returning to Priestfield Stadium for a testimonial match in July 2006.
 He is widely regarded as a club legend by Gillingham fans, who in 2005 voted him the team's best ever player in a local radio poll, and he was also named Gillingham's greatest ever player by the Professional Footballers' Association in November 2007.